 Well, at least the display breaks the monotony of the left part of the dial and visually balances the lengthy model name description printed at 3 o’clock.

-The second time zone is displayed by means of the second hour hand.
+The second hour-hand displays the time in the second time zone.
 Very thin, it sports an arrow-shaped, red-tipped head with a tiny dot of Superluminova on it.

-As to the legibility of the Perrelet Seacraft GMT, it is close to perfect: the broad hour and minute hands, the applied hour markers, and (to a lesser extent) the GMT hour hand is covered with natural-colored Superluminova (the artificially colored lume seems to lose its glowing qualities faster than the “organic” one.)
+The legibility of the Seacraft GMT is almost perfect: the broad hour and minute hands, the applied hour markers, and (to a lesser extent) the GMT hour hand is covered with natural-colored Superluminova (the artificially colored lume seems to lose its glowing qualities faster than the “organic” one.)

 My only complaint here is the central seconds hand that comes without any lume whatsoever, so, in murky water, you can’t see immediately that the watch actually does its job counting the precious seconds.
 This shortcoming may be depressing, even claustrophobic for some.